-While there are some known causes of Myositis such as medications, toxins, infections, electrolyte level imbalance, trauma, and thyroid and inherited diseases, many doctors and researchers believe the majority of Myositis cases are caused by a misguided immune system response.
+While there are some known causes of myositis such as medications, toxins, infections, electrolyte level imbalance, trauma, and thyroid and inherited diseases, many doctors and researchers believe the majority of Myositis (the idiopathic inflammatory myopathies) cases are caused by a misguided immune system response, or autoimmune disease.
 The immune system normally fights infections, but for often unknown reasons in autoimmune diseases, the immune system wages an attack on the body’s own normal, healthy tissues.

 The short answer is yes, Myositis may cause pain.
-According to the latest statistics, about 40% of U.S. Myositis patients will experience pain.
+According to the latest statistics, about 40% of U.S. Myositis patients experience pain.

 Myositis and its subtypes are rare diseases according to National Organization for Rare Disorders (NORD).
 It is currently estimated that 5-10 people per million are diagnosed with a type of Myositis each year.
 In the U.S., that equates to only 1,600 to 3,200 cases per year.
 The exact number of Myositis cases is difficult to measure, but according to the latest estimate, is was thought, with all forms combined, that there are 50,000 to 75,000 people living with Myositis in the U.S.

 Although Myositis can affect people of any age, most children who get the disease are between 5 and 15 years of age and most adults are between 30 and 60 years of age.
 Like many autoimmune diseases, most types of Myositis affect more women than men with the exception being Inclusion Body Myositis, which affects more men than women, and more so for those over the age of 50.

 How is myositis diagnosed?

 Diagnosing Myositis may be a lengthy and challenging process because many of the symptoms resemble other, more common diseases and each patient presents differently.
 Additionally, since most medical professionals lack experience with Myositis, it is not uncommon for patients to be misdiagnosed, which may require seeing multiple physicians prior to receiving an accurate diagnosis and treatment program.